-Bedroom tax has been introduced to reduce the number of tenants that are living in homes that are too big for them.
+Bedroom tax has been introduced by the Government to reduce the number of tenants that are living in homes that are too big for them.
 It restricts the amount of housing benefit that you can claim if you have 'spare' bedrooms.

 The number of bedrooms you can claim housing benefit for is based on the number of people living in your home.
 You can claim housing benefit for:

 - one bedroom for a person aged 16 or over